Pop Etc: Big Echo (2010)

 Influenced by many contemporary bands and artists, including Phil Spector – who developed the "Wall of Sound" recording technique in the 1950s and 60s – Big Echo was recorded in eleven days and mixed on the twelfth day in Brooklyn.
 Chris Taylor from Grizzly Bear helped produce the album.
 "Excuses", the first track of the album, received many positive reviews.
-The second song, "Promises", had a music video focused around the theme of children growing up too fast.
+The second song, "Promises", had a music video focused on the theme of children growing up too fast.
 The album was released on March 9, 2010 on Rough Trade.

 Post-Big Echo (2010–2011)

 In 2010, Chris Chu's brother Jon replaced Joe Ferrell as the band's guitarist.
 They gathered with all their closest friends to play a live performance of "Excuses" on Yours Truly.
 The band moved to Brooklyn.
 In October 2010, they debuted their new song "Virgins" on La Blogothèque.

 They had planned to have a tour in Tokyo, but because of the disastrous Japanese earthquake and tsunami, they had to cancel and reschedule.
 They released Japan Echo EP earlier in 2011, to support those affected by the resulting floods.
 The EP included many artists such as Twin Sister, Star Slinger, and Wild Nothing.
-In early August, the band were finally able to play at Summer Sonic in Tokyo and Osaka.
+In early August, the band was finally able to play at Summer Sonic in Tokyo and Osaka.
 In 2012, the band changed their name to POP ETC and released an album-length mixtape for free, followed by a self-titled album.